Pharmacy Benefit Manager Legislation

 §304.17A-740 through §304.17A-747: This law governs the timing and procedures for the audits of pharmacies by PBMs.
 It dictates what access pharmacists have to records and information to verify the pharmacy's records.
 Additionally the law discusses procedures as well as standards for how compensation for overpayments will be addressed.

-HB 349: This law amended KRS 304.17A-741, to prohibit an auditing entity from requiring a pharmacy to keep records longer than two years, or longer than required by state or federal law.
+HB 349: (2012) This law amended KRS 304.17A-741, to prohibit an auditing entity from requiring a pharmacy to keep records longer than two years, or longer than required by state or federal law.
 This law also prohibited an auditing entity from receiving payment based on the total amount recovered in an audit.
+Signed into law April 4, 2012.

 SB 107: This law requires PBMs to include the methodology used to calculate drug product reimbursements as well as sets certain requirements surrounding the Maximum Allowable Cost.
 A PBM must include information identifying the national drug compendia or source used to obtain the drug price.
 Additionally a PBM must review the list of drugs subject to the MAC and to update it and make changes at least once every seven days.
 Signed into Law March 22, 2013.